synopsys-sig/synopsys-detect-scripts/README.md

 ## Overview ##
-Synopsys Detect scripts to invoke Detect.
+Synopsys Detect scripts used to invoke Detect.

 ## Build ##